patrickf2000/quik/Readme.md

 ### What is working?

-The integer datatype and its operations are pretty well supported.
+The integer and floating-point datatypes and their operations are pretty well supported.
 Other variables have varying degrees of support beyond lexical analysis, but not much.

 Functions are working; you can implement them and push arguments, but you cannot currently retrieve anything.